Article

 “Table Tag Soup”

-If you employ a web professional, make sure they use modern “hand-coding” techniques rather than relying on discredited WYSIWYG creation methods.
+If you employ a web design agency, make sure they use modern “hand-coding” techniques rather than relying on discredited WYSIWYG creation methods.